winocm/winocm.github.io/_posts/2014-05-30-disarming-the-ios-kernel.markdown

     nop
 {% endhighlight%}

+# Bruteforce

+On another note, the VA to PA registers in coprocessor `c7` can also be used to bruteforce the location of the kernel translation table base or ASLR base.
+Simply making a tight loop that involves going through the entire VA space and comparing the translated result physical address with actual the physical address will give you what you need.

 # Afterlife

 That's pretty much it, by utilizing the power of CVE-2014-1320, the ARM architecture and also a simple kernel write-what-where